Oxfordshire Music Library

 Please note: requests must be made eight weeks in advance.
 Up to ten forms may be submitted per hour.

 What we have available

-- Vocal sets, stocked at Oxford Music Library (doc format, 51Kb)
+- Vocal scores catalogue, stocked at Oxfordshire Music Library (pdf format, 470Kb)

-- Orchestral sets stocked at Oxford Music Library (doc format, 31Kb)
+- Orchestral sets stocked at Oxfordshire Music Library (pdf format, 306Kb)

 Please note the loan of a performance set does not confer performing rights.
 This should be obtained if necessary from the appropriate publisher.